-There’s no way around it: to do well on the SAT Reading section, you’ll need to have a fairly large vocabulary.
+There’s no way around it.
+To do well on the SAT Reading section, you need to have a fairly large vocabulary.
 Vocabulary is crucial for the Sentence Completion questions and for understanding the long and short passages.

 But I assume you’re reading this blog because you’re trying to study for the SAT.
 The test is in a few months or a few weeks, and you don’t have time to read your way through the library.
 You want to improve your vocabulary, fast.

 Second to books, flashcards are the best way to expand your knowledge of words.
 But there’s a right way to study with flashcards and a wrong way.
 And studying the wrong way can cost you a lot of time.

 Start with a basic list of words you want to know.
 The Reading Primer (found in the Powerscore Online Student Center available to students in our SAT courses) is a great place to start.
 Whatever you do, don’t sit down with the list and start making flashcards.
 First, print out a paper copy.
 Then go through all of the words once, covering the answers with your hand.
 If you know the word on your first try, cross it off the list!
 Go through the new list again a few times, again covering the answers with your hand.
 There may be some words that seem “easy” or “obvious” once you’ve gotten a chance to glance at the answer.
 If you get them right several times in a row, cross them off the list too!

 Now that you’ve eliminated the words you already know, you can start making flashcards.
 I prefer paper flashcards; I find that the physical act of writing helps me remember.
 We also have a ton of SAT vocabulary flashcards available — for FREE! — in our SAT Free Help Area.